 A marriage can mean very different things to different people.
 For some people who don’t want to get to married until their thirties, they want the marriage to really cement their secure, responsible adult lives.
 Even if a younger couple does not have that same financial security, it is perfectly valid for them to marry.

 For instance, if one of the two is going to be deployed in some military service, it makes sense.
 Marriages are personal milestones, and it is important to remember that before judging other people – particularly, if you are trying to understand your own partner’s point of view.

 Finances and Career

-Whether or not you and your partner are living together before you get married, you’ll want to keep in mind what the status will be after the fact, especially if you shortly will become long-distance.
-While we often have a vision in our heads that the ideal relationship involves living together, that isn’t always the case, and there’s nothing wrong with spending some time apart.
+If you and your partner live together before marriage, you may want to think about what would happen after marriage.
+What if you become long-distance shortly afterward?
+While we often have a vision in our heads that the ideal relationship involves living together, that isn’t always the case.
+There’s nothing wrong with spending some time apart.

-The most important thing to keep in mind during the process of considering whether you should get married is that you and your partner are always open and honest with each other.
-Las Vegas weddings should be joyful and as stress-free as possible with the knowledge that you two are a team and will support and care for each other.
+The most important thing to keep in mind during the discussion of marriage is that you and your partner are always open and honest.
+A wedding in Las Vegas should be joyful and as stress-free as possible.
+You two are a team and will support and care for each other.
 Don’t be afraid to ask tough questions and take as much time as you need to feel ready.
-It’s hard balancing taking a risk in favor of love with not making rash, juvenile decisions, but we believe in can be done!
+It’s hard to balance taking a risk in favor of love without making rash decisions, but it can be done!

 Are you ready to have your wedding in Las Vegas?